-- Send the information to ncaa-editorial@turner.com. - Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an email or send email as an attachment in a Word document or Windows Notepad text document.
+- Send the information to ncaa-editorial@turner.com. - Specify the sport (Division, Championship, Round) in the SUBJECT area. - Paste the text directly into an email or send email as an attachment in a Word document.

 For the tennis championships, the following information must be sent at the appropriate times: